The stellar halo in Local Group Hestia simulations I. The in-situ component and the effect of mergers: HESTIA galaxies: Assembly history

-In Fig.~\ref{fig1::density_maps} we show both face-on and edge-on stellar density maps for all the M31/MW galaxies from three highest-resolution HESTIA simulations~\citep[09-17, 17-11 and 37-11 from ][]{2020MNRAS.498.2968L}.
-One can see that all the galaxies exhibit discy stellar components of various sizes surrounded by smooth, but not featureless, stellar haloes.
-At the same time, the stellar haloes' morphology~(see bottom panels) reveals a number of tidal streams, shells and a number of isolated dwarf galaxies which all together somehow represent the assembly histories of the galaxies.
+In Fig.~\ref{fig1::density_maps} we show both face-on and edge-on stellar density maps for all the M31 and MW galaxies from the three highest-resolution HESTIA simulations~\citep[09-17, 17-11 and 37-11 from ][]{2020MNRAS.498.2968L}.
+One can see that all the galaxies exhibit discy stellar components of various sizes surrounded by the smooth, but not featureless, stellar haloes.
+At the same time, the stellar haloes' morphology~(see bottom panels) reveals a number of tidal streams, shells, and a number of isolated dwarf galaxies, which all together somehow represent the assembly histories of the galaxies.

-The stellar content formation history for the six M31/MW HESTIA galaxies is presented in Fig.~\ref{fig1::re1_time}, where we show the amount of stellar mass formed at different distances from the host galaxy over time~\citep[see similar results for the Latte suite of FIRE-2 simulations in][]{2021arXiv211002957C}.
+The stellar content formation history for the six M31 and MW HESTIA galaxies is presented in Fig.~\ref{fig1::re1_time}, where we show the amount of stellar mass that formed at different distances from the host galaxy over time~\citep[see similar results for the Latte suite of FIRE-2 simulations in][]{2021arXiv211002957C}.
 One could trace a number of narrow tracks, representing the star formation inside dwarf galaxies that either merged at some point with the host or survived to the present day in the halo.
 At early times, the assembly histories of HESTIA galaxies are quite complicated due to a number of mergers barely separated in time with the star formation distributed over a large radial range.
-Note that most stars are still formed inside the main progenitor, seen as a broad stripe in the bottom of each panel.
+We note that most stars~($\approx 85\%$ in the MW 37-11 galaxy and $65-68\%$ in other galaxies) are still formed inside the main progenitor, which can be seen as a broad stripe in the bottom of each panel.